 Lizz: As far as my responsibilities go, I work with a few different programs.
 I communicate with community members, manage the membership program, coordinate Drupal Global Training days (and work with trainers and hosts to make it happen), act as a liaison for DrupalCon media partners, and a few other things as well!
 I also field lots of questions from community organizers, think a lot about ways to help local communities, and assist Leigh and Bradley with other marketing tasks because everyone needs a proofreader!
 I like to keep busy :) I am always thrilled when given the chance to make someone's day better.
 I receive questions of all kinds and if I'm able to connect a Drupal community organizer with resources that help them succeed, or even help them feel like their day just got brighter, then I know I too am having a great day.

 So that was the interview with Lizz and Leigh - two amazing and open members of Drupal Association.
 And the questions are quite detailed that we have nothing more to comment.
-The only thing we would like to add to this interview is that we always get inspired from the communication with Drupal Association members and it is obvious that they are doing their best to serve the community.
+The only thing we would like to add to this interview is that we always get inspired by the communication with Drupal Association members and it is obvious that they are doing their best to serve the community.

 That’s why if you still not actively participating in your local Drupal Community life, you should definitely start.
 Because working for open source is always paying you back with knowledge, solutions and soulful conversations.